Fantastics: World Championship Wrestling (1996)

-On October 21, 1996, the Fantastics made a surprise appearance on Monday Nitro, losing to The Faces of Fear in a match airing from Mankato, MN.
+On October 21, 1996, the Fantastics made a surprise appearance on Monday Nitro, losing to The Faces of Fear in a match airing from Mankato, Minnesota.
 The following day they faced High Voltage in a dark match at a WCW Saturday Night taping.

 World Wrestling Federation (1997)

 While not wrestling together, both Tommy Rogers and Bobby Fulton made appearances as the World Wrestling Federation began to showcase its new Light Heavyweight division.
 The partners would face off against each other on June 16, 1997, when Rogers wrestled Bobby Fulton on an episode of Raw is War as part of the tournament to crown the inaugural WWF Light Heavyweight Championship.
 Rogers defeated a heelish Fulton in the match, but would lose to Brian Christopher in the next round of the tournament.

-Later Years (1997–2007)
+Later years (1997–2005)

 In August 1997 Bobby and Jackie Fulton reformed their version of the Fantastics, traveling to New Dimension Wrestling.
-They made their return as a team October 25, 1997 at an event in Thomasville, NC, losing to The Mavericks (Chris Mantell & Buck Mantell).
+They made their return as a team October 25, 1997 at an event in Thomasville, North Carolina, losing to The Mavericks (Chris Mantell & Buck Mantell).
 The Fantastics would continue to make appearances for NDW through the remainder of the year and 1998, facing The Terminators, as well as fellow babyface teams The Rock 'n' Roll Express and The Bushwhackers (their old Sheepherder opponents).

 In subsequent years the Fantastics occasionally worked as a team on the independent circuit.
 On March 12, 2004, the original Fantastics reformed for the first time in eight years when Tommy Rogers and Bobby Fulton traveled to International Wrestling Association Japan to compete in the IWA Japan Exciting Series 2004.
 They won their debut in Osaka, defeating Ryo Miyake & Yukihide Ueno.
 Three days later in Chiba they challenged IWA World Tag-Team Champions Steve Williams & Ryo Miyake, but were defeated.

 Returning to the United States, the Fantastics then faced The Midnight Express for the first time in many years.
-Held at the WFP 3rd Annual Night Of The Superstars event Waynesboro, VA, this encounter saw them defeat Bobby Eaton and Dennis Condrey.
-On January 29, 2005, Rogers & Fulton joined forces with The Rock 'n Roll Express to defeat all three active members of The Midnight Express (Bobby Eaton, Stan Lane, and Dennis Condrey) at the WrestleReunion event in Tampa, FL.
+Held at the WFP 3rd Annual Night Of The Superstars event Waynesboro, Virginia, this encounter saw them defeat Bobby Eaton and Dennis Condrey.
+On January 29, 2005, Rogers & Fulton joined forces with The Rock 'n Roll Express to defeat all three active members of The Midnight Express (Bobby Eaton, Stan Lane, and Dennis Condrey) at the WrestleReunion event in Tampa, Florida.
 This would mark the final appearance of the original version of The Fantastics, as Rogers retired from the ring in 2007.

 Eight months later, on August 25, 2005, the Fantastics returned for WrestleReunion 2 to compete in a four corners match.
 This time it was the Fulton Brothers competing as the Fantastics, and they were victorious against The Samoan Island Tribe (Samu & Alofa), The Backseat Boyz (Johnny Kashmere & Trent Acid) and The Thunderfoots (Dave Deaton & Joel Deaton).